NannyML/nannyml/docs/datasets/regression.rst

 There is also an auxiliary column that is helpful but not used by the monitored model:

-- `time`: A date column informing us of the date the prediction was made.
+- `timestamp`: A date column informing us of the date the prediction was made.